 The compensation of the NEOs, other than that of the President and CEO, is recommended by the President and CEO and reviewed and recommended by the Committee for approval by the Board of Directors.
 The compensation of the President and CEO is recommended by the Committee and approved by the independent members of the Board of Directors.
 The President and CEO serves at the will of the Board.
 Neither the President and CEO nor the other NEOs have an employment contract.
-For a discussion on the compensation of the President and CEO, please see the section entitled "President and Chief Executive Officer Compensation" on page 51.
+For a discussion on the compensation of the President and CEO, please see the section entitled "Compensation of the President and Chief Executive Officer" on page 48.

-2015 Base Salary Increases
+2016 Base Salary Increases

 The base salaries of NEOs are paid in U.S. dollars in order to provide for a more precise, meaningful and stable comparison with U.S. denominated salaries of incumbents in equivalent positions within the comparator group.
-As part of the NEOs' annual compensation review, base salaries were set with reference to the median of the Class I Railroads comparator group.
+As part of the NEOs' annual compensation review, base salaries were set with reference to the median of the selected Class I Railroads comparator group.
 Salary increases reflect market competitiveness, economic outlook, leadership abilities, retention considerations and succession plans.
-Base salaries for NEOs were not adjusted in 2015, with the exception of the Executive Vice-President and Chief Operating Officer ("COO") who received an increase to maintain a market competitive compensation envelope.
-For more information on base salaries, please refer to page 43.
+Base salaries for Messrs.
+Jobin, Houle and Cory were set at a competitive level based on equivalent positions within the comparator group.
+Base salaries for Messrs.
+Ruest and Finn were adjusted in 2016 to maintain a market competitive compensation envelope.
+For more information on base salaries, please refer to page 41.

-2015 Annual Bonus Results
+2016 Annual Bonus Results

-As in prior years, the President and CEO's target bonus in 2015 was 120% of base salary.
+As in prior years, the President and CEO's target bonus in 2016 was 120% of base salary.
 The other NEOs' target bonus was 80% of base salary.
-Corporate performance accounted for 70% of the annual incentive bonus and was measured against challenging targets for revenue, operating income, diluted earnings per share, ROIC and free cash flow.
-The ROIC performance objective is also used as a performance measure for the Performance on invested capital.
-The Board is of the view that its chosen corporate performance objectives are appropriate for a capital-intensive business like CN.
+Corporate financial performance accounted for 70% of the annual incentive bonus and was measured against challenging targets for revenue, operating income, diluted earnings per share, ROIC and free cash flow.
+The ROIC performance objective is also used as a performance measure for the Performance Share Units ("PSUs") as it mitigates risk between short- and long-term performance on invested capital.
+The Board of Directors is of the view that its chosen corporate financial performance objectives are appropriate for a capital-intensive business like CN.

-Despite a rapidly evolving economic and business environment, the corporate performance for 2015 remained solid, with an aggregate performance close to target.
-Consequently, the Board of Directors assessed the performance of the Company at "partially meets", resulting in a corporate bonus factor of 93%.
-The table showing the 2015 corporate performance objectives, as approved by the Board of Directors in January 2015, and the 2015 results as reported by the Company, can be found on page 45.
+Despite a decrease in total revenues mainly attributable to lower volumes of crude oil, coal and frac sand, and lower applicable fuel surcharge rates, CN's corporate financial performance for 2016 remained solid, with an aggregate performance exceeding target.
+Consequently, the Board of Directors assessed the performance of the Company at "partially exceeds", resulting in a corporate financial bonus factor of 115.5% (and 131% for NEOs and 180 other executives and senior management employees).
+The table showing the 2016 corporate financial performance objectives, as approved by the Board of Directors in January 2016, and the 2016 results can be found on page 42.